astoyanow/Blog/about.md

 major and become a nurse.
 I had a talk with my advisor who understood my struggle and did not try to convince me to stay or switch, but still was able to put the thought in my head to just stick with it and see it through.
-I passed the class with an A and kept going and kept working hard and now I am a senior computer science major just two semester away from graduation.
+I passed the class with an A and kept going and kept working hard and now I am a senior computer science major just two semesters away from graduation.